micro-editor/filetree-plugin/README.md

 If you want to disable dotfiles from being shown, run `set filemanager-showdotfiles false` in Micro, then close & open the tree.\
 If you want to disable VCS-ignored (aka `.gitignore`) files from being shown, run `set filemanager-showignored false` in Micro, then close & open the tree.\
-If you don't want to go to a parent directory from any selected file via left arrow key (filemanager.compress_at_cursor keybinding), run `set filemanager-compressparent false`
+If you don't want to go to a parent directory from any selected file via left arrow key (filemanager.compress_at_cursor keybinding), run `set filemanager-compressparent false`.\
+If you don't want to list child folders before child files in a folder, run `set filemanager-foldersfirst false`.

 **NOTE:** If you change files without using the plugin, it can't know what you did.
 The only fix is to close and open the tree.